uid4oe/to-the-list/README.md

 # To The List

-Let's make lists as world needs more!
-To The List allows you to make any type of lists, browse, edit, share, add to your library etc. Used React.js with Semantic UI, as for the backend used Firebase.
+Ye Ye Ye More Lists!
+To The List allows you to make any type of lists.
+Browse, edit, share, add to your library etc. Used React.js with Semantic UI, and Firebase for BaaS.

 ## Features